-Difficulties Encountered in Performing the Audit
+Significant Difficulties Encountered during the Audit

-We encountered no significant difficulties in dealing with management in performing and completing our audit.
+We encountered no significant difficulties in dealing with management relating to the performance of the audit.

-Corrected and Uncorrected Misstatements
+Uncorrected and Corrected Misstatements

-Professional standards require us to accumulate all known and likely misstatements identified during the audit, other than those that are trivial, and communicate them to the appropriate level of management.
-There were no corrected or uncorrected misstatements.
+For purposes of this communication, professional standards require us to accumulate all known and likely misstatements identified during the audit, other than those that we believe are trivial, and communicate them to the appropriate level of management.
+There were no corrected or uncorrected misstatements identified as a result of our audit procedures.